Elmgrove Primary School: Out of this World

 In 2006, pupils from Elmgrove took part in a new CCEA teaching resource called Out of this World.
 They were joined with St. Teresa's Primary School for the activity.
 Pupils made different objects with recycled materials.

 Connswater Community Greenway Project

 Elmgrove has been involved with the local project to refurbish the local walkway and river next to the school.
 Over the years, the Conn O'Neill bridge and river nearby has been vandalised.
 The school has represented the project several times, first on 14 November 2007 and the second on 24 October 2008.
+One of the bridges along the Greenway was named after former principal David Hutchinson.

 Over the Halfpenny Bridge

 In 2009, Elmgrove stated that a new production was in the works with Dance United NI.
 The show was later named Over the Halfpenny Bridge.
 It was about the History of Belfast and starred the P7 pupils of that year, and Elderly members from nearby nursing homes, Elmgrove Manor and Greenville Court.
 'I am staggered by the range and the quality of what has been produced this evening,' said school principal David Hutchinson.
 'The children have acquired so many new skills by working with this terrific company and, through them, all of our minds have been opened.'
 The children worked with Writer Ruth Carr, Rastafarian poet Levi Tafari, printmaker Robin Cordiner, musicians Nikki Such, Patrick and Bronagh Davey and Irish, Greek and Indian dancers.
 On 2 April 2009, the show was performed live in St George's Market, Belfast.